Constitution

 1. Name

-1.1 The name of the club shall be the Oakhanger Angling Club (OAC).
+1.1.
+The name of the club shall be the OAKHANGER ANGLING CLUB (OAC).

 2. Object

-2.1 The object of the club is to provide its members with angling facilities and to promote angling.
+2.1.
+The object of the club is to provide it's members with angling facilities and to promote angling.

 3. Trustees

-3.1 There shall be no less than two nor more than three Trustees of the club.
+3.1.
+There shall be no less than two or more than threeTrustees of the club.

-3.2 The Trustees will be appointed by the Committee.
+3.2.
+The Trustees will be appointed by the Committee.

-3.3 Trustees shall hold office until death or resignation, or until removed from office by a resolution of the committee.
+3.3.
+Trustees shall hold office until death or resignation, or until removed from office by a resolution of the Committee.

-3.4 All property of the club (except cash, which shall be under control of the Hon.
-Treasurer) including leases shall be vested in the Trustees to be dealt with by them, as the committee shall be resolution direct.
+3.4.
+All property of the club (except cash, which shall be under control of the Hon.
+Treasurer) including leases shall be vested in the Trustees to be dealt with by them, as the Committee shall be resolution direct.

-3.5 The Trustees shall be indemnified out of the assets of the club against any risk and expense incurred by them in pursuance of their office.
+3.5.
+The trustees shall be indemnified out of the assets of the club against any risk and expense incurred by them in pursuance of their office.

 4. Membership

-4.2 Membership in any class may be limited by the committee subject to confirmation at the next Annual General Meeting.
+4.2.Membership in any class may be limited by the Committee subject to confirmation at the next Annual General Meeting.

-4.3 All members shall be deemed to have agreed to be bound by the rules and By-Laws of the club.
+4.3.
+All members shall be deemed to have agreed to be bound by the rules and By-Laws of the club.

-5. Senior Membership
+5. Senior Members

 6. Junior Membership

-6.1 Age range: 12 to 18 years.
+6.1.
+Age range: 12 to 18 years.

-6.2 Juniors younger than 12 years will not have to pay for membership.
+6.2.
+Juniors younger than 12 years will not have to pay for membership.
 They must be registered as a junior member and must be accompanied by an adult Oakhanger Angling Club member when fishing at all times.

-6.3 Junior members cannot propose or vote on club matters.
+6.3.
+Junior members cannot propose or vote on Club matters.

 7. Concessionary Membership

-i.
+7.2.
 Members attaining old age pensions status.

 8. Joint Membership

-8.1 Age range 18 to OAP.
+8.1.
+Age range 18 to OAP.

-8.2 Must be a spouse or partner.
+8.2.
+Must be a spouse or partner.

 9. Committee Membership